After week of war, Trump demands Iran's 'unconditional surrender'

 It also launched a new wave of attacks on Iran, saying 50 of its warplanes had struck a bunker still being used by Iran's leadership beneath Khamenei's destroyed Tehran compound.

-Iran's President Masoud Pezeshkian posted on X: "Some countries have begun mediation efforts."
+Iran's President Masoud Pezeshkian posted on social media: "Some countries have begun mediation efforts."
 He did not identify the countries or provide further details.

-"Let's be clear: we are committed to lasting peace in the region, but we have not the slightest hesitation in defending the dignity and authority of our country.
-Mediation should address those who underestimated the Iranian people and ignited this conflict," he added.
+"Let's be clear - we are committed to lasting peace in the region, but we have not the slightest hesitation in defending the dignity and authority of our country," he wrote.

-Under Iran's system, the president is subordinate to the supreme leader, but Pezeshkian is now serving on a panel that has assumed Khamenei's duties.

-Israel has extended its bombing to Lebanon to root out Hezbollah, the Shi'ite militia allied to Iran that has been a dominant faction in Lebanese politics since the 1980s and part of a wider, but now weakened, "axis of resistance".
+Israel has extended its bombing to Lebanon to root out Hezbollah, the Shi'ite militia allied to Iran that has been a dominant faction in Lebanese politics since the 1980s.
 Hezbollah fired on Israel this week to avenge the death of Khamenei.

-Explosions lit up the night sky over Beirut's southern suburbs.
-The Israeli military said it carried out 26 waves of strikes.
-The southern section of Beirut, where Israel ordered evacuation,s is home to hundreds of thousands of people.
-During the previous campaign,s it had ordered only smaller evacuations of specific areas.

 "We're sleeping here in the streets - some in cars, some on the street, some on the beach," said Jamal Seifeddin, 43, who fled Beirut's southern suburbs and spent the night on the streets in the capital's downtown district.
 "No one even brought a blanket."

-Israel has intervened in Lebanon repeatedly over decades, most recently in a campaign that weakened Hezbollah in 2024.
-But the ferocity of Friday's strikes had little precedent even in the long history of war in the Lebanese capital.
+Israel has intervened in Lebanon repeatedly over the decades, most recently in 2024.
+But the ferocity of Friday's strikes had little precedent.

+About 300,000 people have been displaced in Lebanon in the past four days, according to the Norwegian Refugee Council.

 In insisting on the right to help choose Iran's next leader – meant to be a senior Shi'ite Muslim cleric selected by a panel of religious experts – Trump made his most explicit demand for control over a country of more than 90 million people.